cafeiklan/phpLauncher/readme.md

 # The following is good tools but not be used in this project till now:

 https://github.com/addyosmani/jquery-ui-bootstrap

 http://getsparks.org/packages/formgenlib/versions/HEAD/show

 http://getsparks.org/packages/debug_helper/versions/HEAD/show

 Auto:
 http://newfinds.com/code-igniter-sparks/auto-spark/

+# Known issues

+> Soma sparks can't work

+> assets has problem with compress js and css(image path issue)

+# Todos

+> The common files in theme should be placed to one place.

+> User manual